AdrianInsua/platform/packages/store/README.md

 ## In-Depth Usage

-`ngredux-store` uses an approach to redux based on RxJS Observables to `select` and transform data on its way out of the store and into your UI or side-effect handlers.
+`@adrian.insua/ngredux-store` uses an approach to redux based on RxJS Observables to `select` and transform data on its way out of the store and into your UI or side-effect handlers.
 Observables are an efficient analogue to `reselect` for the RxJS-heavy Angular world.